-The MandateThe mandate of this Task Force is to develop a curriculum for a non-surgical diploma in order to allow:
+The MandateThe mandate of this non-surgical task force is to develop a curriculum for a diploma in interprofessional spine care in order to allow:

 The education programme was developed based on the guiding principles of evidence-based, patient-centred, interprofessional, integrated and collaborative care.